• Skip to primary navigation

 • a pastry brush—not only will you use this to brush off any excess flour from rolling out the pastry dough, you will also use it to brush melted chocolate inside the baked tart shell to seal it to help keep it dry from the moisture of the filling.

-Fruit tarts make stunning desserts, but because they are so pretty to look at, bakers can feel intimidated by the look and assume that the dessert is complicated to make.
+Fruit tarts make stunning desserts.
+But because they are so pretty to look at, bakers may feel intimidated, thinking that the dessert is complicated to make.
 I'm here to tell you it's not.
 Break it down and you'll see that to make a fruit tart at home, you will rely on basic baking techniques you've probably already mastered:

 1. The creaming method is a mixing method commonly used to make cookie dough starting from softened butter which is combined with sugar until well mixed with a lighter texture.
 The tart shell is made from cookie dough that is rolled out.
 If you can make rolled sugar cookies, you should be able to make this!